degirmencidavid/PokeTrackerLite/README.md

 ![image](https://github.com/degirmencidavid/PokeTrackerLite/assets/101801691/c64d3663-90d4-4554-925f-9af752da5169)

-The "Types" and "Valuation" buttons have not been implemented.
+The "Types" and "Valuation" buttons are left unimplemented.

 <h3>Set Scraping</h3>
 Now for the huge "Set Scraper" button.
-This is a tool to download all the cards in a set, along with their metadata, from pokellector.com and jp.pokellector.com (depending on language).
+This is a tool to download all the cards in a set, along with their metadata, from pokellector.com and/or jp.pokellector.com (depending on language).
 It will download up to 10 cards simultaneously (this is the sweet spot before the site starts to throttle traffic).

 ![image](https://github.com/degirmencidavid/PokeTrackerLite/assets/101801691/088c72de-fd3f-4085-9a87-3c6a6a66d635)